Terrastories/terrastories/documentation/COMMUNITY-SETUP.md

 Terrastories has a special administrative user credential that has the power to create and modify communities.
 We call this `super admin`.
 When logged in as super admin, you are not able to access or modify any community's data or maps - this user credential is for the management of communities exclusively.

-In the seed data that comes default with Terrastories, the default super admin credential is `super@terrastories.com` with password `terrastories`.
+In the seed data that comes default with Terrastories, the default super admin credential is `super@terrastories.io` with password `terrastories`.
 When you install Terrastories for the first time, you can log in with this username to set up the communities you will be hosting.
-(There are two additional seed communities that come installed by default, `Terrastories` and `rfg`, which serve as examples and may be deleted.)
+There is also a sample Community set up on Terrastories to demonstrate how the database works; you can log in with `admin@terrastories.io`, `editor@terrastories.io`, `member@terrastories.io`, or `viewer@terrastories.io` to explore this Community with the respective levels of permissions detailed below.

 When you create a community as super admin, you will be required to specify an `admin` login.
 This `admin` credential serves that community exclusively, and has the power to create new users, edit the community theme, and add/modify stories and data.